kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

 certain characteristics, as shown below.

 - One value that marks the absence of the variable the column represents, e.g. 0, 'n', 'no'.
-- The second value, that shows, that the variable is present for a given record or row in the dataset.
+- The second value that shows that the variable is present for a given record or row in the dataset.
 E.g. 1, 'y', 'yes'.
 - Both will be converted to a numerical value, if the dtype differs from numerical (`int64`).

-Columns, that are dropped, looking at the output from the following cells, are:
+Columns that are dropped, looking at the output from the following cells, are:

 - `json_electricitybaseprice` & `json_electricitykwhprice`